Map search

 Skills: Opportunity ID • User research • UX strategy • Concept to final design • Testing and iteration

-Identified the need for a new map search, pitched it as a priority and led the end-to-end UX process, covering opportunity identification, user research, concept development, high-fidelity design and post-launch iteration.
+Identified the need for a new map search, pitched it as a priority and led the end-to-end UX process, including opportunity identification, user research, concept development, high-fidelity design and post-launch iteration.
 Collaborated closely with engineers to deliver a solution within tech limitations, then refined the design based on user research and live data.

 Business context